wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 to group features defined by a single provider, and avoid conflicts should multiple providers define a feature with the same name.
 This permits independent governance and evolution of every namespace.

-The keys are restricted to lowercase letters, digits and underscores, to make it easier to preserve consistency between different providers.
-In particular, uppercase characters are disallowed to avoid different spellings of the same name.
+The keys are restricted to lowercase letters, digits and underscores.
+Uppercase characters are disallowed to avoid different spellings of the same name.
 The character set for values is more relaxed, to permit values resembling versions.

 Variant features can be declared as allowing multiple values.
 If that is the case, these values are matched as a logical disjunction, i.e. only a single value needs to be supported.
 Features are treated conjunctively, i.e. all of them need